 Study area

 The city of Serra do Navio is located in the Easternmost versant of the Guiana Shield formation within the Brazilian state of Amapá.
 It comprises an area of 7,713 km².
-The average temperature varies between 25.8 to 29.0°C, and the average rainfall is approximately 2,850 mm with monsoon period between February and May, during which monthly precipitation reaches approximately 400 mm (Alvares et al. 2013).
-Fieldwork was undertaken in areas located within the Parque Natural Municipal do Cancão (PNMC), the most studied area in Serra do Navio (0.90263°N, 52.00505°W and 0.90858°N, 52.00422°W).
-This area covers approximately 370 hectares of primary forest, including terra-firme rainforests, streams, open areas, and treefall gaps (Silva e Silva and Costa-Campos 2018).
+The average temperature varies between 25.8 to 29.0°C, and the average rainfall is approximately 2,850 mm with the monsoon period between February and May, during which monthly precipitation reaches approximately 400 mm (Alvares et al. 2013).
+Fieldwork was undertaken in areas located within the Parque Natural Municipal do Cancão (PNMC), in Serra do Navio (0.90263°N, 52.00505°W and 0.90858°N, 52.00422°W).
+This area covers approximately 3.7 km² of primary forest, including terra-firme rainforests, streams, open areas, and treefall gaps (Silva e Silva & Costa-Campos 2018).
 The vegetation is predominantly composed of dense submontane ombrophilous forest, including non-flooded forests, riparian forests, open areas, and treefall gaps, within an altimeter range between 100 and 600 meters.

 Sampling